 The connection manager is the sole arbiter of cluster membership.
-A node that has been configured to become a cluster member, either through the clu create or clu add member command does not become a cluster member until it has rebooted with a clusterized kernel and is allowed to form or join a cluster by the connection manager.
+A node that has been configured to become a cluster member, either through the clu_create or clu_add_member command does not become a cluster member until it has rebooted with a clusterized kernel and is allowed to form or join a cluster by the connection manager.
 The difference between a cluster member and a node configured to become a cluster member is important in any discussion of quorum and votes.

-Once a node has formed or joined a cluster, the connection manager forever considers it to be a cluster member (until someone uses clu delete member to remove it from the cluster).
+After a node has formed or joined a cluster, the connection manager forever considers it to be a cluster member (until someone uses clu_delete_member to remove it from the cluster).
 A disruption of communications in a cluster (such as that caused by broken or disconnected hardware) might cause an existing cluster to divide into two or more clusters.
 If the cluster divides, known as a cluster partition, nodes may consider themselves to be members of one cluster or another.
-However, as discussed in Section 3.2, the connection manager will at most allow only one of these clusters to function.
+However, as discussed in Section 3.2, the connection manager at most allows only one of these clusters to function.